Hong Kong through the Looking Glass: A Series on Sustainable Planet, People, and Prosperity

 Hong Kong’s current unemployment rate is only 3.3%.
 The situation in the U.S. is different.
 There unemployment is nearly twice as high, a problematic 6.1%, despite healthy corporate profits and cash holdings.
 It hasn’t always been that way in America.
 In the past companies valued good employees and tried hard to find ways to keep them productive even during hard times.

 My father started working for Williams and Company (“The House of Metals”) in Pittsburgh in 1956.
 When I was young he was promoted from foundry department outside salesman to assistant manager.
 He helped Earl, his boss, oversee sales offices in Cincinnati, Youngstown, Cleveland, Toledo and other steel-belt cities.
 When Earl retired, my dad was promoted to department manager.
 But by then Pittsburgh’s and the U.S.’s steel making decline had begun and there was no need for anyone to fill my father’s old position.
 October 1973 marked the start of the OAPEC oil embargo that caused gasoline rationing in the U.S., tripled crude oil prices in six months, and sounded the death knell for obsolete energy-inefficient rust-belt steel plants and their supporting industries.
 Old U.S. mills weren’t able to compete with more modern foreign producers.
 There were the same calls then for energy “independence” and efficiency that we still have now.
-Manufacturing capacity in the U.S. iron and steel industry declined almost 30% between the late 70s and the late 80s and even more than that in the rust-belt.
+Manufacturing capacity in the U.S. iron and steel industry declined almost 30 percent between the late 70s and the late 80s and even more than that in the rust-belt.
 Nevertheless Williams employed my dad until he retired at age 65 in 1989.

 When I was growing up in the 1960s and 70s the backbone of the U.S. economy was the middle class and a large part of the middle class was working class.
 On our block Mark’s father was a lineman for the electric utility.
 Mr. Wise operated a box machine and we kids were all envious when he brought home a cardboard James Bond attaché case for David.
 Jamie’s dad was a mover.
 Mr. Tucibat was a truck driver.
 Mr. Spirko was a laborer in a steel mill.
 They all took pride in working and supported a family on pretty much one salary.
 They all owned their homes for which they’d made significant down payments and were scrupulous about making their mortgage payments (unlike recent U.S. borrowing history).
 And they all had only one employer for most, if not their entire, working lives.
 My father was employed by the same company for 33 years.
 But nowadays career security is almost an oxymoron.